 GHG Scope 2 emissions have been calculated both with the location-based and market-based methods.
-The first one reflects the average emission intensity of grids, while the second reflects emissions from the electricity source Scope 1 and 2 remained roughly constant between 2021 the Group has purposefully chosen.
+The first one reflects the average emission intensity of grids, while the second reflects emissions from the electricity source the Group has purposefully chosen.

-Scope 1 (which includes emissions from refrigerant gas refills and fuel consumption for heating, car fleet and emergency generators) and Scope 2 emissions (locationbased method) consumption remained broadly constant between 2021 and 2022.
+Scope 1 emissions (which includes emissions from refrigerant gas refills and fuel consumption for heating, car fleet and emergency generators) remained broadly constant between 2022 and 2023.
+While Scope 2 emissions (Location based method) decreased for 20%, the Market based ones increased for 40% due to the minor amount of electricity purchased with Guarantees of Origin certificates.

-Scope 3 emissions, equal to 336,848.82 CO2007 are mainly related to the purchase of raw materials and semi-finished components to produce and package products, that accounts for 33% of the total amount and the use of sold products in final applications that accounts for 58% and 2022, with a slight decrease in 2022 linked to both energy efficiencies and a slight reduction in production volumes, and consequently also the Purchased Good and Services category in scope 3.
+Scope 3 emissions, equal to 229,257.93 CO2eq, are mainly related to the purchase of raw materials and semi-finished components to produce and package products, that accounts for 41% of the total amount and the use of sold products in final applications that accounts for 53%.

-The most significant variation between the two years is linked to the introduction of scope 3 downstream categories, where the Use of sold products (category 11) becomes the most relevant in CEME complete supply
+The most significant variation between the last two years and the previous ones is linked to the introduction of scope 3 downstream categories, where the Use of sold products (category 11) becomes the most relevant in CEME complete supply chain.